Achieving the Uniform Rate Region of General Multiple Access Channels by Polar Coding: Related Works and Comparisons

-In \Tref{thm-main}, we proved that all the points on the dominant face of the uniform rate region can be achieved with arbitrary small resolution.
-As pointed out before, the scheme proposed in \cite{STY} does not necessarily achieve the whole uniform rate region.
+The two schemes can be also compared in terms of capacity-achieving property.
+In \Tref{thm-main}, we proved that all the points on the dominant face of the uniform rate region can be achieved with arbitrary fine resolution.
+As pointed out before, the scheme proposed in \cite{STY,AT2} does not necessarily achieve the whole uniform rate region.
 It is only guaranteed that one point on the dominant face is achievable.
-In this subsection, we provide an example for a two-user MAC such that the scheme proposed in \cite{STY}, only achieves one point on the dominant face.
+There actually exist examples of two user MACs such that the scheme proposed in \cite{STY} achieves only one point on the dominant face.